ansible/team-devtools/README.md

 ## Python DevTools project dependencies

-It should be noted that our vscode extension would either depend on `ansible-dev-tools` python package or directly use the [execution environment container image](#container-image).
+It should be noted that our vscode extension would either depend on `ansible-dev-tools` python package or directly use our execution environments.

 ```mermaid
 %%{init: {'theme':'neutral', 'themeVariables': { 'edgeLabelBackground': 'transparent'}}}%%